thalib/thalib/_posts/Linux/2016-11-24-bt-in-linux-4-TIWI-BLE.md

 I am working with [TI WL1271-TIWI-BLE](http://www.ti.com/product/wl1271-tiwi-ble) which is module.
 It is connected IMX6 processor via UART.

-To initalize the bluetooth toggle the gpio (this step depends on the board/connnection to the bluetooth module)
+To initialize the bluetooth toggle the gpio (this step depends on the board/connection to the bluetooth module)

 ```
 echo 101 > /sys/class/gpio/export && \